-AICE ENVIRONMENTAL MANAGEMENT (AS Level)
+AICE ENVIRONMENTAL MANAGEMENT (AS Level) Grades 10-12 1 credit

-Prerequisite: Successful completion of Biology and teacher signature required

-Note: Cambridge Group 1 - Mathematics and Sciences -OR- Group 3 - Arts and Humanities.
+Prerequisite: Successful completion of Biology and teacher signature required Note: Cambridge Group 1 - Mathematics and Sciences -OR- Group 3 - Arts and Humanities.
 Students will prepare for and must take the AICE Environmental Management AS exam.